|Gite dou Bousquet||Self Catering||Flexible||2||4||2||2 on sitting room sofabed|

 The gite is an independent two bedroom property, all on ground level, attached to the owners' main house in a country lane just a 10 minute walk from Navarrenx.
-The gite has its own large, fenced garden, and guests have access to the pool (which will be shared with the owners and their visitors).
+The gite has its own large, fenced garden, and guests have private use of the pool (unheated)

 There are views of the Pyrenees to the south, which are about a 45 minute drive away, through stunning countryside.